-Initially, all respondents were asked to indicate whether they have ever had loyalty scheme in place.
+Initially, all respondents were asked to indicate whether they have ever had a loyalty scheme in place.
 The majority of retailers (78%) revealed that they have implemented a loyalty scheme, with only 22% stating that they have never had a loyalty scheme in place.

 63% of respondents indicated that they did think loyalty schemes were a successful method of driving footfall to their stores.

 The same participants were then asked to disclose any change in basket spend that they experienced by using loyalty reward schemes.
-Researchers compiled the results to reveal that the average basket spend increased by 120%.
-Only 4% of respondents revealed that they either did not see an increase or experienced a decrease in the average basket value as a result of a loyalty schemes.
+Researchers compiled the results to reveal that the average basket spends increased by 120%.
+Only 4% of respondents revealed that they either did not see an increase or experienced a decrease in the average basket value as a result of loyalty schemes.

 A number of retailers (71%) revealed that they had seen an increase in footfall since launching loyalty schemes.
 When asked to detail how much of an increase they had experience, the average percentage provided was revealed to be 185%.